Brian L. Losey: Education

-Career
+Navy Career

-He attended Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, Calif., and graduated from BUD/S Class 126 in January 1984 and was assigned to SEAL Delivery Vehicle Team ONE.
+He attended Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, Calif., and graduated from BUD/S class 126 in 1984 and was assigned to SEAL Delivery Vehicle Team ONE (SDVT-1).
 His operational assignments have included a full range of duties in SEAL Teams, SEAL Delivery Vehicle (SDV) Teams and Special Boat Teams, and deployments to named and contingency operations around the world.
 Losey served with Special Boat Unit 26 from 1990 to 1992 before receiving an assignment to Naval Special Warfare Development Group (DEVGRU) and completing a specialized selection and training course known as green team in 1993.
-At DEVGRU he had served as an operations officer, squadron operations officer, and troop commander at the command until 2001.
-He then commanded SEAL Delivery Vehicle Team One from 2001 to 2003 and served as deputy commander, then unit commander of DEVGRU from 2005 to 2007.
+At DEVGRU he had served as an operations officer and assault group commander.
+Losey commanded SDVT-1 from 2001 to 2003 and served as deputy commander, then commanding officer of DEVGRU from 2005 to 2007.

 Other assignments include: duty as deputy commander, Naval Special Warfare Task Group, U.S. 6th Fleet; Maritime Operations officer and deputy chief of Current Operations in the Joint Special Operations Command; and U.S. 7th Fleet Special Warfare officer in USS Blue Ridge (LCC 19).
 He served in the Executive Office of the President as a director on the National Security Council Staff bridging two administrations.
 On December 14, 2011, the U.S. Senate confirmed Losey's appointment as rear admiral (lower half).

 Losey assumed command of Naval Special Warfare Command in Coronado, CA in June 2013.
 Previously he was Commander, Special Operations Command Africa and Commander, Combined Joint Task Force – Horn of Africa (CJTF-HoA), Camp Lemonnier, Djibouti.